redfords/finance-etl/README.md

 All .csv files with stock market data are validated, transformed and merged into a single file.
 Then joined with .json files with stock symbols and exchange rates.

-Once the extracting and transforming process is complete, the stock data is loaded into the MySQL database.
 All events are recorded in a log file.
 Schedule and automation of data loading via Apache Airflow.
 Testing implemented with Pytest.